Have you ever read a book that made you more overwhelmed than inspired?

 We tend to seek an immediate result.

-When it doesn’t happen, we become increasingly self-critical.
-Feeling like a massive failure.
+When it doesn’t happen, we become increasingly self-critical, feeling like massive failures.

-I’ve learned personal growth is a lifelong journey.
+I’ve learned that personal growth is a lifelong journey.

 Be happy with being better today than yesterday.
 Anticipate a little better tomorrow than today.